Science, Medicine, and Technology

 The History Department has five-year fellowship and teaching assistant packages and the science, medicine, and technology field has additional funds to support graduate students.

 Students in the graduate program in the history of science, medicine, and technology are expected to take History 200o – Advanced Historiography in History of Science – twice, in the fall quarters of their first and second years.
 The course is taught in a two-year cycle as part of the preparation for the graduate written exams.
 The syllabus for this seminar alternates between the history of early-modern and modern history of science.
-The two-year sequence thus provides a solid basis for the preparation of the core field in history of science.
+The two-year sequence thus provides a solid basis for the preparation of the.
 In addition, in their first year students are strongly encouraged to audit at least three lower or upper division undergraduate courses taught by our faculty and by March of the second year to produce an annotated bibliography in the general history of science.
 In the second year, students should request teaching assignments in the lower-division courses taught by faculty in the history of science field.
 Students are also required to take at least two 2-quarter research seminars in the first two years of study, and they must pass two foreign language exams.
 One of these must be completed before the written examinations, and both must be completed before the oral examination in the third year unless the student's research field is one where only one foreign language is relevant.
 (This must be approved by the relevant faculty.)

 Written Qualifying Examinations